Philadelphia Giants: Heyday

 In 1904, White recruited Foster, outfielder Pete Hill, and pitcher Dan McClellan for the Giants, and a dynasty took shape.
 With the Giants' growing popularity and to avoid working around the Philadelphia Athletics' schedule, they leased their own home stadium at Broad Street and Jackson Avenue in Philadelphia.
 They finished the season with a record of 95–41–6.
 A second "World's Colored Championship" was determined by a best-of-three series in September.
 Foster beat the Cuban X-Giants in both the first and the decisive third games for Philadelphia's first championship.

 In 1905, the Giants had a 134–21–3 record, the best in their history, and won their second colored championship, beating the Brooklyn Royal Giants in three straight games.
 The team is considered one of the greatest Negro league teams ever.
 They scored 1,000 runs and had three 30-game winners in pitchers Foster, McClellan, and Emmett Bowman.

 In 1906, the Giants joined a multiracial baseball league, the International League of Independent Professional Base Ball Clubs.
 They had a record of 108–31–6.
 In September they once again faced and defeated the Cuban X-Giants, thereby winning both the National Association championship and another "World's Colored Championship".
 Subsequently they played two games against the Philadelphia Athletics, losing both to outstanding pitching performances by Hall of Fame players Eddie Plank and Rube Waddell.
+On October 11, 1906, Plank and the Athletics came back down two runs in the ninth to score three and win 5 to 4 in Chester at Seabord Park.
+Waddel served as the game's umpire.

 In 1907, the Giants joined the first organized black professional league of the 20th century, the National Association of Colored Baseball Clubs of the United States and Cuba.
 Rube Foster, Pete Hill, and three other players left the Giants to join the Leland Giants in Chicago.
 With young John Henry Lloyd taking over at shortstop, however, the Philadelphia Giants continued to field an excellent team and won their fourth consecutive eastern championship.
 In October they toured Cuba and went 10–12–1 against Habana and Almendares.

 In 1908, the first black championship series between the east and west was played, as the Philadelphia Giants played the Leland Giants in a "World Series."
 The series ended with a 3–3 tie; it is not known why the deciding seventh game was not played.